PlaytikaOSS/DDFR/README.md

-# DDFR - Dangling DNS Records Finder
+# DDFR - Dangling Domains Finder

 > A lightweight Python utility to detect dns records that are suspected as dangling.